animalnutritionai/anllms/docs/architecture.md

 relevant equation's `known_discrepancies` field, collected here as a single place to check what still needs follow-up:

-- **Magnesium gestation equation number unconfirmed** (`scientific/minerals/magnesium.py`, `MagnesiumGestationNASEM2021`).
+- **Magnesium gestation equation number: RESOLVED by structural cross-reference, not yet by a direct paginated-book read** (`scientific/minerals/magnesium.py`, `MagnesiumGestationNASEM2021`).
   The source document has a text-extraction gap around this equation (two consecutive "(Equation 20-402)" labels with no formula text between them).
-The FORMULA is confirmed correct against real fixture test data (including its step-function behavior: zero before day 190 of gestation, a fixed BW-scaled amount after).
-Only the citation number is uncertain. **To resolve:** check a paginated copy of the book directly (not the plain-text extraction this project has been using) to find the actual equation number in that section.
+The FORMULA was already confirmed correct against real fixture test data (including its step-function behavior: zero before day 190 of gestation, a fixed BW-scaled amount after).
+The citation number has now been resolved too: cross-referencing the analogous Calcium/Phosphorus sections (same missing-formula pattern, zero duplicate equation numbers) against the reference software's function order (Ur_Mg_m -> Fe_Mg_m -> An_Mg_m -> An_Mg_g -> An_Mg_y -> An_Mg_l -> An_Mg_req) gives growth = Eq.
+20-401, gestation = Eq.
+20-402.
+  `magnesium.py` and its tests were updated accordingly.
+This is a high-confidence reconstruction, not a direct paginated-book read -- a paginated-copy spot-check would still be the gold-standard confirmation if one becomes available.

 ## Recommended next step